lizozom/lizozom.github.io/content/blog/pycon-2025-embeddings-talk.md

 - **Practical Python implementations** using everyday tools you already know
 - **When and why to use embeddings** in your own projects
 - **Common pitfalls and how to avoid them**

-### A Software Engineer's Perspective

-As someone with 20+ years of experience writing code and leading teams, I bring a distinctly practical perspective to this topic.
-I'm not a data science PhD - I'm a regular software engineer who's learned to build clever AI tools using Python, search technologies, and large language models.

-## Why This Talk Matters

-The AI revolution is happening now, and embeddings are at its core.
-Yet too many excellent developers feel left out because the existing explanations are either too academic or too simplified.
-My goal is to bridge that gap with:

-- **Real examples** you can relate to
-- **Bad charts** that actually help explain complex concepts
-- **Humor** to make the learning process enjoyable
-- **Practical takeaways** you can use immediately

 ## See You There!